yomidevs/yomichan-dict-css/README.md

 # yomichan-dict-css

 Yomichan custom CSS to color dictionaries by name.
+This currently supports most significant Japanese as well as Chinese/Cantonese dictionaries that are available for Yomichan.

 Please only obtain dictionaries by legal means.